KQM-git/TCL/general-mechanics/miscellaneous-entries.md

 * Some doors in the overworld, notable ones being Jean's office door and the door to the Library in Favonius HQ act as a mini load border, which can make some very [interesting things happen.](../evidence/general-mechanics/miscellaneous-entries.md#door-load-border-shenanigans)
 * The Crit Rate and damage of the Bokuso Box scale off of the stats of the character that is on-field when it is used.
 * Some Passives have a distance limit, meaning they can't be triggered when the player is too far away from the enemies.
 See this [Vault Entry](../evidence/general-mechanics/miscellaneous-entries.md#passive-activation-distance) for more information.
+* By following [these steps](../evidence/general-mechanics/miscellaneous-entries.md#stoves-of-babel), using stoves and Geo Constructs, players can potentially ascend indefinitely until they run out of stoves.
+This can be done in Singleplayer and Multiplayer.

 ## Cancelling